 The most serious threat to the soil is posed by deforestation.

 Steep slopes encourage rapid runoff leading to soil erosion especially on the southern slopes of the Himalayas and the western slopes of the Western Ghats.

 Major portions of the Himalayas are prone to landslides and erosion.

 Wind erosion is prevalent in Rajasthan, gully erosion in Chambal Valley, Chotanagpur, Gujarat, Submontane Punjab Himalaya.

-Water logging and salinisation which constitute the second major threat to soil have already consumed 13 million hectares and threaten many more.
+Waterlogging and salinization which constitute the second major threat to soil have already consumed 13 million hectares and threatening many more.

 The lands affected are mostly situated in canal irrigated areas.